You love your guinea pig and want him (or her) to have everything – safety, love, companionship. But what about entertainment?

 No one wants to be bored!
 So you start to think about providing some guinea pig toys.
 Do they play with toys?
 Should you spend money on commercial guinea pig toys?
 What are some ways to make your own free (or cheap) guinea pig toys?
 Here’s the low-down on guinea pig toys.

 First off, if do not have the time to make your own guinea pig toys, feel free to check out an article I wrote about the best guinea pig toys money can buy.
-Check it out here:

 Check the Basics First